Skip to article frontmatterSkip to article content

 # Define a plate and add it to the database using the resource manager

-asset = experiment_application.resource_client.add_resource(
+asset = experiment.resource_client.add_resource(

 Asset(resource_name="well_plate")